Overview

 The step sequence is ordered from top to bottom, and child steps are indented to indicate that they belong to a parent step.

 The execution order of child steps is decided by the parent step.
-For example, two typical parent steps are Parallel and Sequential, shown below.
+For example, two typical child execution orderings are Parallel and Sequential, shown below.
 MyStep is given as an example to illustrate that the topology of step execution can be controlled entirely by a parent step.
-Notice that the behavior of MyStep can be achieved by putting a Parallel step in a Sequence step.
+Notice that the behavior of MyStep can be determined by putting a Parallel step in a Sequence step.

 Test Steps

-A test step is an element which encapsulates some piece of functionality.
+A test step is an element that encapsulates some piece of functionality.
 It should perform a single step of the test being run.
-The definition given is intentionally vague, as a step can perform a myriad of actions.
-It could make a measurement using an instrument, or control a piece of hardware such as adjusting fan speed or voltage.
+The definition given is intentionally vague, as a step can perform myriad actions.
+It could make a measurement using an instrument, or control a piece of hardware, such as adjusting fan speed or voltage.
 It could also pause test execution, open a dialog window, make a web request, run a different program, or control the execution of other steps.

 The aforementioned associated data of test steps refers to step settings and resources.
 Step settings affect the behavior of a step.
 All steps have three common settings:

-1. Enabled enables or disables the step.
-This is useful for temporarily disabling certain steps without making destructive changes to a plan.
+- Enabled enables or disables the step.
+This setting is useful for temporarily disabling steps without making destructive changes to a plan.

 In addition to these common settings, a step may provide its own settings.
 These vary widely in functionality.
-For a dialog step, which opens a dialog box, the message in the dialog box is controlled by a step setting.
-The buttons in the dialog box (Yes / No / Cancel), and what happens when clicking those buttons, is also controlled by step settings.
+For a dialog step that opens a dialog box, the message in the dialog box is controlled by a step setting.
+The buttons in the dialog box (Yes / No / Cancel), and what happens when clicking those buttons are also controlled by step settings.

 Verdicts